-What Can I Do With a Degree or Certificate in Autism Studies?
+What Can I Do With a Degree in Autism Studies?

 Board Certified Assistant Behavior Analysts work with individuals on the autism spectrum in a wide range of settings, from primary schools to mental health facilities.
 As an autism specialist, you could find yourself teaching children in a special education classroom, or counseling adults who are participating in a behavioral health program.
 Communication with and support of the families and caregivers of autistic individuals is also a common responsibility in this field.

 Behavior analysis increasingly is used for treating behavior problems associated with a wide variety of issues and causes, including autism spectrum disorders.
 Applied behavior analysis has been shown to help individuals learn more effectively in the classroom, as well as function more successfully in situations from social to work environments.